UtsavBalar1231/sync-dotfiles-rs/README.md

 ---

 ### Features
-- Update your dotconfigs all at once based on the configuration.
+- Update your dotconfigs all at once based on the configuration file.
-- Check inside each config folder and update only if the config folder is modified.
+- Check inside each config folder and update only if the config folder was actually modified.
-- Easy to configure it yourself by simply modifying the `config.ron` file.
+- Easy to configure by yourself, simply modify the `config.ron` file as per your choice.
 ---

 ### Usage
-The default configuration inside the config.ron is a structure DotConfig which contains dotconfigs_path and config variable.
+The default configuration inside the config.ron is a structure DotConfig which contains dotconfigs_path and a Vector of Config structure.
-The dotconfigs_path is used to store the location of your configs and the config variable is a list that contains a list of all the configs (it can be a directory or a single config file).
+The dotconfigs_path is used to store the location of your configs and the Config structure is a list that contains a list of all the configs (it can be a directory or a single config file).

 ```bash
 Usage: sync-dotfiles-rs [OPTIONS] [COMMAND]